Adaptable Method for Crystal Design across Diverse Constraints and Objectives with Pretrained Property Predictors: Additional implementation and computational settings

 \subsection{Hyperparameter settings for SMOACS}

-Tables~\ref{table:hyperparams_core} and \ref{table:hyperparams_extra} summarize the hyperparameter settings used in all experiments.
-Table~\ref{table:hyperparams_core} lists the core optimization parameters, including learning rates for crystal lattice ($\eta_C$), atomic coordinates ($\eta_I$), atomic distribution ($\eta_A$), and weights of oxidation-number patterns ($\eta_O$), as well as the number of graph updates \texttt{num\_g\_upd}.
+Tables~\ref{table__hyperparams_core}, Table~\ref{table__hyperparams_extra}, and Table~\ref{table__hyperparams_sa} summarize the hyperparameter settings used in all experiments.
+Table~\ref{table__hyperparams_core} lists the core optimization parameters, including learning rates for crystal lattice ($\eta_l$), atomic coordinates ($\eta_C$), atomic distribution ($\eta_A$), and weights of oxidation-number patterns ($\eta_O$), as well as the number of graph updates \texttt{num\_g\_upd}.
 We used the Adam optimizer~\cite{kingma2014adam} with a cosine annealing learning rate schedule.
-Table~\ref{table:hyperparams_extra} provides parameters related to mutation strategy.
+Table~\ref{table__hyperparams_extra} and Table~\ref{table__hyperparams_sa} provide parameters related to mutation and SA strategy.

-\textbf{Mutation strategy.} Mutation is performed when the optimization step reaches any of the values specified in \texttt{mutation\_steps}.
+\paragraph{Mutation strategy.} Mutation is performed when the optimization step reaches any of the values specified in \texttt{mutation\_steps}.
 First, all candidates are sorted in ascending order of their loss.
-They are divided into three groups: (A) candidates that have already met the optimization target, (B) candidates not in group A but within the top fraction specified by \texttt{top\_N\_rate}, and (C) the remaining candidates.
+They are divided into three groups: (i) candidates that have already met the optimization target, (ii) candidates not in group A but within the top fraction specified by \texttt{top\_N\_rate}, and (iii) the remaining candidates.
 Groups A and B are kept unchanged.
 For group C, with probability $1 - \texttt{C\_rate}$, each candidate is replaced by a randomly selected candidate from group A or B. After replacement, Gaussian noise with zero mean and standard deviation \texttt{noise} is added to both the atomic coordinates and the learnable scaled lattice constants.
 The atomic distribution is re-initialized with a uniform distribution, while the oxidation mask from the replacement candidate is reused.
 Note that mutation operates within each batch of data, meaning that a larger batch size can be advantageous for effective mutation.

+\paragraph{Simulated annealing strategy.} SMOACS first performs gradient-based optimization until \texttt{sa\_start\_step} and then applies one simulated annealing (SA) step after each gradient step.
+SA proposals perturb only the fractional coordinates, scaled lattice lengths, and scaled lattice angles.
+At SA step $s$, the temperature is set by a geometric schedule from \texttt{sa\_t0} to \texttt{sa\_tmin},